knife and tool tips

 Bernie Engels, owner of Knife N' Sharp LLC, with some "food for thought" when it comes to knives:

-In our opinion, there are only two kinds of knives.
-Sharp knives, and dull knives.
-A person can own a $300 knife that has been abused, and is no longer good for anything but a paper weight.
-Another person may own a $10 knife that has been taken care of, which will cleanly slice through whatever is put in front of it.
-So what do we mean by a knife that has been "taken care of?"
-Read on...
+Someone may own a $300 knife, but if that knife is dull, it is no longer good for anything but a paper weight.
+Another person may own a $10 knife that has been taken care of, which will cleanly slice through whatever food item put in front of it.

 1. A knife that has never seen the inside of a dishwasher, or has been left to soak in dishwater in the sink.